COST OF RENT DAY - 2025

-• English renters work 125 days of the year solely to pay their annual rent bill
+• English renters work 125 days of the year solely to pay their landlords;

-• Analysis of local areas shows Cost of Rent day is even later in cities and the South East, meaning that their higher salaries are not sufficient to compensate for the lack of homes
+• This analysis of local areas shows Cost of Rent Day is even later in England’s major cities and the South East;

 • Calculating Cost of Rent Day, and broader Cost of Housing Day is more challenging than it ought to be.
 As a basic recommendation the ASI proposes that the ONS should start producing consistent housing statistics that: